 - Life-Signal: This is a “keep-alive” message sent by a remote device to indicate that it is running, and the communication link is operating.

 - Station Unavailable: These alarms are generated internally by the central analysis facility in case the life-signal from a given remote station is not received duly in time.
 They are presented in the monitor in orange.

-The alarm table itself is also limited to a maximum of 10000 alarms: once this number is reached, the oldest one will be removed to make room for the new one.
-In any case, all the alarms are permanently preserved in the alarm log files, so that they can be checked at any time.
+The alarm table implements a circular buffer to show up to 10000 .
+All the alarms are permanently preserved in the alarm log files (providing legal recording), so that they can be checked at any time.

 By pressing the mouse right button in the alarms table, a menu is displayed with some options for the currently-selected alarm in the table.
 The available options are:

 - “Delete All Alarms”: This option clears the whole alarm table, regardless the alarms are actually selected or not.

 - “Change State”: This option changes the alarms status to “Processed”, thus helping the operator keep visual trace about the interference events already analyzed.